As the United States of America celebrates another birthday, we take a look at the whole “how dare you say America” controversy.

 And yet it’s not everyone who gets upset by calling America “America”.

-I’ve been in taxis and Ubers and shops all over Central and South America where people ask if I’m an “Americano” without batting an eye.
-Today, the president of Panama said “Americana” on Twitter.
+I’ve been in taxis, Ubers, and shops all over Central and South America where people ask if I’m an “Americano” without batting an eye.
+In 2020, the president of Panama said “Americana” on Twitter.
 Good for him.
-It’s only those special kind of people whose missions in life are to be as offended as possible over as much as possible, and I include many gringos in that.

 En el aniversario 244 de su independencia, saludamos los principios de libertad y democracia que inspiraron a sus forjadores e hicieron grande a Estados Unidos.
 Felicidades a la gran nación americana. @USEmbPAN

 In Canada, they don’t cry “But… but we’re Americans too!” when someone says the A-word to describe their noisy neighbors to the south.